alunavat/logistics-inventory-manager/README.md

 * Get all items returns a list of "entity" which is not desirable.
 Model mapper can be utilised to convert this into list of ItemDTO.
 * Error handling needs to be updated inorder to catch and return readable error messages.
 * Logger needs to be added inorder to capture appropriate logs.
+* The project currently uses an in-memory database.
+The following can ne moved to a permanent database.